Kohli and Rahul lead India to win over Australia at ICC Cricket World Cup

 There was more to come from the Indian spinners, though.
 Yadav returned to bowl Maxwell in the 36th over.
 Three balls later, Green was caught off Ashwin as Australia crashed again, this time to 140-7.

-The Australian tail stuck around to add vital runs with the last three wickets adding 59 runs.
-Mitchell Starc scored 28 off 35 balls, with two fours and a six.
+The Australian tail stuck around to add vital runs with the last three wickets adding 59.
+Mitchell Starc scored 28 off 35 balls with two fours and a six.
 Captain Pat Cummins made 15 off 24.
 Adam Zampa gave them company while facing 20 balls.

 Even so, Indian pacers finished up the job to restrict Australia to a total well below par for this wicket.